+27 21 852 4719 [email protected] Mon-Fri 8:00-17:30 (SAST)

 Yellow indicates single-mode fiber, while orange and aqua mark multimode fibers.
 Follow TIA-606-B standards for labeling.
 The most efficient labeling system for fiber optic cables comprise these key components: The cable identifier: An alphanumeric code that differentiates this cable from other cables within your facility.
 Make sure you use a consistent format, such as "FB-03-A142" where FB indicates fiber, 03 is.
 This guide covers flag labels, thermal printing options, and wrap-around solutions for effective fibre identification in data centres and network infrastructure.
 Misidentification can cause downtime, disrupt essential services, and create safety hazards in data centers.

-• Why does fiber optic communication have such a large capacity
+• What does SOH mean in fiber optic communication

 [PDF Version]